SoggySupernova/AutoRobloxRantShorts/README.md

 ### thirteen.mp3

 The voice source that will be used for text to speech.
 Note that f5-tts only uses the first ~10 seconds.

+### confusing.png, depressing.png, positive.png, and shocking.png

+The images that will flash if add_images is enabled in the config.

 ## Generating a Video